wp-plugins/ml-slider/readme.txt

 * Simple, easy to use interface - perfect for individual users, developers & clients
 * Create Responsive, SEO optimised slideshows in seconds
-* Unrestricted image support - add captions & links for each image slide
+* Unrestricted, fully featured image support
-* SEO features included - add title & alt text for each image slide
+* SEO features built in - add title & alt text for each image slide
 * Drag and drop slide reordering
 * Intelligent image cropping
-* Built in Widget and Shortcode to easily embed your slideshows into Posts, Pages & Templates
+* Use the Widget or Shortcode to easily embed your slideshows into Posts, Pages & Templates
-* Configure each slideshow individually *(slider type, slide delay, auto play, speed, theme, hover pause, width, height, easing etc)*
+* Configure each of your slideshows individually *(slider type, slide delay, auto play, speed, theme, hover pause, width, height, easing etc)*
 * Fully localised
 * WordPress Multi Site compatible
+* Extensive Developer API
 * FAST - only the minimum JavaScript/CSS is included on your page

-Want More?
+Looking for a little more?
 Get the **Meta Slider Pro** addon pack to add support for:

 * YouTube & Vimeo slides
 * HTML slides
 * Layer slides with CSS3 animations
 * Dynamic Post Feed/Featured Image Slides (content slider)
 * Custom Themes
-* Thumbnail Navigation (new!)
+* Thumbnail Navigation

 Meta Slider has been translated into the following languages: